Slicer/Slicer/Docs/user_guide/modules/colors.md

 All built-in lookup tables are read-only to ensure consistency when using these colors.
 To edit a lookup table:
 - Go to Colors module
 - Choose a built-in lookup table that is similar to the desired color mapping.
-For example, `Labels` can be used as a starting points for a discrete table, `PET-DICOM` can be used for creating an editable continous scale.
+For example, `Labels` can be used as a starting points for a discrete table, `PET-DICOM` can be used for creating an editable continuous scale.
 - Click the yellow "copy" folder + icon next to the colors selector to create a copy.
 - Specify a name for the new color lookup table and click OK.